thestippe/thestippe.github.io/_drafts/statistics/regression.md

 dtype: float64
 </div>

-The above nations are Nigeria, eSwatini, Equatorial Guinea, Nuaru and Nambia so it looks like our model fails to reproduce some African and Oceania countries, which have an average life expectancy much lower than non-African and non-Oceania countries with similar GDP.
+The above nations are Nigeria, eSwatini, Equatorial Guinea, Nuaru and Nambia, so it looks like our model fails to reproduce some African and Oceania countries, which have an average life expectancy much lower than non-African and non-Oceania countries with similar GDP.